Approximability Landscape of Welfare Maximization within Fair Allocations: Omitted Proofs in Section

-\begin{theorem} There exists an $\frac1n$-approximation algorithm for \msw. \end{theorem} \begin{proof} We present a variant of the round-robin algorithm.
+\begin{proof} We present a variant of the round-robin algorithm.
 Like the round-robin algorithm, our algorithm consists of $\lceil m/n\rceil$ iterations.
-In each iteration except for the last iteration, exactly $n$ items are allocated such that each agent receive exactly one item.
-In each iteration, we first find a tuple $(i,g)$ with maximum $v_i(g)$ such that agent $i$ has not been allocated an item yet in the current iteration and item $g$ has not been allocated, and we allocate item $g$ to agent $i$.
+In each iteration except for the last one, exactly $n$ items are allocated such that each agent receives exactly one item.
+However, in each iteration, unlike the standard round-robin algorithm where agents receive items in an arbitrary order, our ``greedy-based round-robin'' algorithm greedily chooses the agent with the highest value for a remaining item who has not yet received an item in the current iteration.
+In particular, we first find a tuple $(i,g)$ with maximum $v_i(g)$ such that agent $i$ has not been allocated an item yet in the current iteration and item $g$ has not been allocated, and we allocate item $g$ to agent $i$.
 We do this $n$ times until each agent receives exactly one item in this iteration.

-Firstly, the allocation output by our algorithm is EF1, for the same reason that standard round-robin algorithm is EF1.
+Firstly, the allocation output by our algorithm is EF1, for the same reason that the standard round-robin algorithm is EF1.
 The crucial observation here is that, for every agent, the item (s)he receives at a particular iteration has a (weakly) larger value than the value of any item that is allocated in the later iterations.
 Therefore, for any pair of agents $i$ and $j$, in agent $i$'s valuation, the item allocated to agent $i$ at the $t$-th iteration has a (weakly) larger value than the item allocated to agent $j$ at the $(t+1)$-th iteration.
 Thus, if removing the item allocated to agent $j$ in the first iteration from agent $j$'s bundle, agent $i$ will not envy agent $j$.

-We will then show that this is a $\frac1n$-approximation algorithm for \msw.
+We will then show that this is a $n$-approximation algorithm for \msw.
 Let $I_t$ be the set of items allocated in the $t$-th iterations.
 For each item $g$, let $u^\ast_g=\max_{i=1,\ldots,n}v_i(g)$.
 It is obvious that